-The 2nd Round of National Black Sea Strategic Research and Innovation Agenda National Consultations on the Implementation Plan Has Started!
+The 2nd Round of Black Sea Strategic Research and Innovation Agenda National Consultations on the Implementation Plan Have Started!

 With the support of the European Commission, a working group of experts from countries bordering the Black Sea gathered in 2017 to develop a shared agenda for research and innovation for the Black Sea and provide guidance to national and EU policymakers.
 The group collaborated with marine experts from top European marine institutes and organizations and produced the Burgas Vision Paper, the key framework document for a shared vision of a productive, healthy, resilient, sustainable, and better-valued Black Sea by 2030.
 The publication was introduced at the 2018 European Maritime Day in Burgas, Bulgaria (May 2018).
 It addresses the key pillars on which the Black Sea Strategic Research and Innovation Agenda (SRIA) is built on.
 The Ministerial Declaration towards a Common Maritime Agenda for the Black Sea (2018), endorsed by the same Black Sea countries, provided more backing for this approach.
 The Horizon 2020 Program provided funding for the “Coordination of Marine and Maritime Research and Innovation in the Black Sea – Black Sea CONNECT” Coordination and Support Action in 2019.